-A child’s room designed for growth and exploration.
+A safari theme baby’s room by a DIY mom is designed for growth and exploration.

 We’re having a baby boom at Atticmag, and our first new mom-to-be is Brandy O. You may remember her guest post Rugs in Morocco.
 I’ve known her long enough to believe there is nothing she cannot do.
-Expecting her first child in July, Brandy began by painting the walls of the baby’s room with Sherwin Williams Pavilion Beige, the trim SW Irish Cream and she ordered a hand-forged Millbrook crib from Restoration Hardware.
-After deciding on a “sophisticated safari” nursery (no overload of animals), she went to work creating three papier-mâché trophies.
+Expecting her first child in July, Brandy began a safari theme nursery by painting the walls of the baby’s room with Sherwin Williams Pavilion Beige.
+She used, SW Irish Cream for the trim and ordered a hand-forged Millbrook crib from Restoration Hardware.
+Having decided on an African safari for the nursery (no overload of animals), she went to work creating three papier-mâché trophies.

 Brandy worked outside on the patio with a little help from her Eclectus parrot.
 Titus is an excellent talker, he even mimics Brandy answering the phone.
 He’s also a handful, and broke into a tube of paint when she wasn’t looking.
 “My plan was to make three papier-mâché trophy heads that would hang on the wall — a rhino, a giraffe, and a zebra — sort of like Anthropologie’s set but much larger,” she explained.
 After a huge learning curve, she had made the rhino but it was 4-feet coming off the wall and heavier than she intended.
 An hour of plotting in a big box store — buying lumber, hardware, and brackets — she then cut 10″ from his neck, mounted him onto a board and screwed it to the wall so that it’s safe.
 The giraffe is adorable with its long lashes but, as a horse lover, the zebra is my favorite.